Welcome to PayPal!

 Payments made under the billing agreement may be in variable amounts and may be made on various dates.
 We are only a payment service provider so we can’t (and please don’t expect us to) know what you have or haven’t agreed with the recipient or to know why the recipient decided to collect your payment.
 We are not obliged to verify or confirm the amount the recipient presents to us for the purpose of processing payments made under the billing agreement.

 We use several names for payments that can be managed by a billing agreement – these include “automatic payments,” "subscription payments" "recurring payments” “reference transactions” "preauthorised transfers" or "preapproved payment."

-If we determine currency conversion is necessary for a billing agreement payment, and we perform the conversion, we will use the transaction exchange rate (including our currency conversion fee) in effect at the time the payment is processed.
+If we determine currency conversion is necessary for a billing agreement payment, and we perform the conversion, we will use the transaction exchange rate in effect at the time the payment is processed.
 The transaction exchange rate for each payment transaction may vary.

 How refunds can happen